TorahBibleCodes/TorahBibleCodes/README.md

 - Maths

   - Geometry

   - Calculation

   - Encoding and encryption

 - Medicine

   - Medicines

   - Practices

 - The dream

   - Interpretations

   - Communication with the divine

 - The prophecy

   - As a governance mechanism

-- As an empirical test mechanism
+  - As an empirical proof mechanism

-- alchemy
+- Alchemy

   - Materials

   - Spells

 ## Contemporary magic